flutter/website/animations.md

 animation.

-Once you've created an animation controller, you can start building other animations on based on it.
+Once you've created an animation controller, you can start building other animations based on it.
 For example, you can create a [`ReverseAnimation`](http://docs.flutter.io/flutter/animation/ReverseAnimation-class.html) that mirrors the original animation but runs in the opposite direction (e.g., from 1.0 to 0.0).
 Similarly, you can create a